marcusoftnet/marcusoftnet.github.io/_posts/2015-08-24-npm-scripting-configs-and-arguments.md

 ---
 layout: post
-title: npm scripting configs and arguments... and some more tricks
+title: "npm scripting: configs and arguments... and some more tricks"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-08-24T13:23:57.000Z
+date: 2015-08-24 13:23:57
 tags:
  - Javascript
  - Node
  - Tools
 ---

 I've written [two](http://www.marcusoft.net/2015/08/pre-and-post-hooks-for-npm-scripting.html) [posts](http://www.marcusoft.net/2015/08/npm-scripting-git-version-and-deploy.html) on <code>npm</code> scripting with <code>package.json</code> and during the course of these post I've picked up some tricks that I didn't really use in the posts.